RESEARCH STARTER

 DEFINITION: Highly toxic liquid substance used as a chemical weapon.

 Sarin was discovered in the 1930s during a search for new insecticides.
 Its extreme toxicity to humans led to its development as a chemical weapon by Nazi Germany and other nations, and huge quantities were manufactured and stored.
 In the 1980s and later, sarin was used several times in chemical warfare and in terrorist attacks.
-The United Nations' Chemical Weapons Convention of 1993 bans the manufacture and storage of chemical weapons including sarin, which is also known as isopropyl methylphosphonofluoridate, or GB.
-Various nations—including the United States and Russia—gradually destroyed stockpiles of munitions with sarin in accordance with the Chemical Weapons Convention.
-In 2023, the last of the world's declared stock of sarin was eliminated when the United States drained the final rocket containing the nerve agent and chemically deactivated and destroyed it.
-However, this does not take into account unknown stock of sarin and other chemical weapons.
+The United Nations’ Chemical Weapons Convention of 1993 bans the manufacture and storage of chemical weapons, including sarin, which is also known as isopropyl methylphosphonofluoridate, or GB.
+Various nations, including the United States and Russia, gradually destroyed stockpiles of munitions with sarin in accordance with the Chemical Weapons Convention.
+In 2023, the last chemical weapon from the world’s declared chemical weapons stockpiles was verified as destroyed when the United States destroyed its final munition, an M55 rocket containing GB .
+However, this does not take into account the unknown stock of sarin and other chemical weapons.
 The United States has taken significant steps to provide members of its armed forces with means of protection from sarin attacks.

 Toxic Effects